toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 Use a header on the file even if it's obvious what the data is.
 Some programs load a CSV file and automatically pick off the header and it helps the next person.
 It's really sucks to get a file in email from someone asking me to help them and there's no header.

 # Glossary
+**field**

-**field** Same as a column, the data will be columns, made of rows.
+:Same as a column, the data will be columns, made of rows.

+**row**

-**row** Rows go down in a column and left to right across is a row of data.
+:Rows go down in a column and left to right across is a row of data.

+**delimiter**

-**delimiter** The symbol that separates the fields.
+:The symbol that separates the fields.

+**newline character(s)**

-**newline character(s)** The special characters that signify where the line break is.
+:The special characters that signify where the line break is.
 These are not visible in most programs which display text.
 However, they will be visable if the program expects a particular symbol for a newline and another is currently used.

+**text file**

-**text file** A type of file that is strictly text data as opposed to binary data.
+:A type of file that is strictly text data as opposed to binary data.
 A Word doc is binary.
 If you open one is a text editor will likely see a bunch of symbols.
 Rich Text Format (RTF) is an exception, being pure text it is very portable.

+**header**

-**header** The first row of a CSV file that contains the names of all the fields.
+:The first row of a CSV file that contains the names of all the fields.
 It is formatted the same, double quoted and comma separated.